mulka/ploverwiki/How-to-setup-and-use-Plover-with-a-Stentura-400SRT.md

 If the red light is blinking, then the internal memory is full or close to full.
 To clear it:

 * turn the Stenograph off
-* while holding STK, turn the machine become on.
+* while holding STK, turn the machine back on.
 * the lights should be both blinking back and forth.
 If not, try again from the start.
 * press KWR to clear the memory, or TPH if you change your mind.